PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/comparing_performance.md

 <br />

-Generally, for most indicators, the higher the value the better (i.e. higher catches, and higher catch stability, are assumed to be better than lower catches and catch levels that change a lot over time).
+Generally, for most indicators, the higher the value the better (i.e. higher catches and higher catch stability are assumed to be better than lower catches and catch levels that change a lot over time).
 However, higher fishing effort is not necessarily better as it may mean higher costs of fishing.
 Similarly, higher biomass might not be better.
 If the biomass is too high, it may mean you could have fished more.